 Alternative careers to audiology

-If you don’t want to spend the four additional years it takes to earn an AuD, there are some alternative occupations to consider that take less time to complete than an AuD program.
+If you don’t want to spend the additional time it typically takes to earn an AuD (often about four years after a bachelor’s degree), there are some alternative occupations to consider that take less time to complete than an AuD program.

 Audiology assistant – If you’re not ready to go all the way through a doctoral program, working as an audiology assistant may be a good fit.
-An audiology assistant works under the supervision of a licensed audiologist, providing services and care to patients as delegated by the supervising audiologist, the American Speech-Language-Hearing Association notes.
-While audiology technician training often includes a bachelor’s degree in communication disorders or a related field, there are certification pathway options that do not require a college degree.
+An audiology assistant works under the supervision of a licensed audiologist, providing services and care to patients as delegated by the supervising audiologist, according to the American Speech-Language-Hearing Association.
+ASHA’s audiology assistant certification (C-AA) offers multiple eligibility pathways, including one that can start with a non-CSD college degree or a high school diploma/GED, provided the applicant completes approved training modules (or equivalent) and required supervised fieldwork.

-Speech-language pathologist – Practicing as a speech-language pathologist requires a master’s degree, which typically takes two years less to complete than an AuD.
+Speech-language pathologist – Practicing as a speech-language pathologist typically requires a master’s degree from a CAA-accredited program (for ASHA certification), plus required clinical training.
 You may enjoy a rewarding speech pathology career working with patients to overcome communication and swallowing disorders.
 Some may choose to become child speech therapists.
 Online and part-time master’s programs in speech pathology make it easier than ever to get started in the field.

-Occupational therapist – If you want to help people improve their quality of life but hearing loss or communication challenges are not interesting to you, working as an occupational therapist could be just what you’re looking for.
+Occupational therapist – If you want to help people improve their quality of life, but hearing loss or communication challenges are not interesting to you, working as an occupational therapist could be just what you’re looking for.
 Occupational therapists help patients with disabilities, injuries, or illnesses via motor skill development or recovery.
-Similar to speech language pathology, becoming an occupational therapist requires a master’s degree.
+Becoming an occupational therapist requires either a master’s degree in occupational therapy or a professional doctorate (OTD) to enter practice in the United States.

 Is a career in audiology worth it?